radarsu/open-source-libraries/packages/node/missioner/README.md

 3. Binary is being executed on target host and stream of output is being redirected to parent.
 4. Also, output stream is being written down to `~/.missioner/missions/${uniqueMissionIdentifier}/launch.log`.
 5. After each step's correct execution, index of current step of mission is recorded in `~/.missioner/missions/${uniqueMissionIdentifier}/data.json`.
-6. If the step fails, it will automatically trigger it's rollback function, mission then can be relaunched from the last successful step.
+6. If the step fails, it will automatically trigger it's rollback function, mission then can be relaunched from the last successful step (TO RETHINK).